prism-break/prism-break/README.md

 ## Localizations

 For anyone who's interested in working on localizing this site, please look into the `./source/i18n` directory of this repository.
-There are some sample LiveScript files there.
+There are some sample JSON translations there.
 To start, just make a copy of the en.ls file and start filling it out.

-**Run `make uber` to make sure your translations compile properly.** A common mistake is putting unescaped quotation marks in a sentence.
+**Run `make reset` to make sure your translations compile properly.** A common mistake is putting unescaped quotation marks in a sentence.
 Make sure to escape them with either HTML entities (curly quotes) or a backslash (straight quotes).

-    description: "Add curly quotes &ldquo;like this&rdquo;."
+    "description": "Use curly quotes &ldquo;like this&rdquo;."

-    description: "Add straight quotes \"like this\"."
+    "description": "Escape straight quotes \"like this\"."

-    description: "This will create "an error"."
+    "description": "Not escaping quotes will cause "an error"."

 Bear in mind that the site is being constantly updated, so you may want to check back every so often.